MayJuun/fhir/fhir_auth/README.md

       'https://healthcare.googleapis.com/v1/projects/myProjectName/locations/us-east4/datasets/myDataSet/fhirStores/myFhirStore/fhir';
   static const gcsScopes = ['https://www.googleapis.com/auth/cloud-platform'];
 ```
+I also have a tutorial for setting up your Google Healthcare API here: https://www.fhirfli.dev/gcp-healthcare-api-part-1-creating-fhir-store

 ```Azure API for FHIR``` - this is similar to SMART on FHIR, with one exception
 ```
   static const azureClientId = 'myAzureClientId';